thradams/CPrime-V1/README.md

 The auto modifier tells the compiler that the variable is owner of the pointed object.
-Destroying the variable you also destroy and free the pointed object.
+Destroying the auto pointer  you also destroy the pointed object and free its memory.

 ```c